-Giant Communications, Inc., an affiliate of J.B.N.
-Telephone Company, provides CLEC services in Holton and other areas of northeast Kansas, including the provision of VoIP services to end users.
-In addition, Giant serves approximately 1,600 CATV customers, approximately 1,000 of whom also subscribe to cable modem services.
-In 2012, we launched a hosted voice service offering in Wichita, KS, leveraging our existing Softswitch, billing platform and IP connectivity at Giant.
-Giant currently has 1,069 seats.
+Giant Communications, Inc., an affiliate of JBN Telephone Company, provides CLEC services in Holton and other areas of northeast Kansas, including the provision of VoIP services to end users.
+In addition, Giant serves approximately 1,400 CATV customers, approximately 1,200 of whom also subscribe to cable modem services.
+In 2012, Giant launched its hosted voice service offering in Wichita, KS, leveraging our existing soft switch, billing platform and IP connectivity at Giant.
+Giant currently serves over 1,600 seats.